a-flyleaf/omori/about.md

   link: a-space
 css: ".gif:hover,.gif:focus,.gif:active{background-image:url(assets/img/ws-omori-sit.gif);} #fork{float:right; padding-bottom:1em; margin-top:-.5em;} .box li{margin:.25em 0;} .box li>ul>li{margin:0;}"
 ---
 Hi there~ I'm [a-flyleaf](https://a-flyleaf.github.io/) and <i class="omo">Omori</i> has taken over my life.
-I don't use social media these days but wanted to dump my [unhinged scrawlings]({%include url.html%}/meta) *somewhere*, and since I know how to code, this site exists!
+I don't use social media these days but wanted to dump my various scrawlings *somewhere*, and since I know how to code, this site exists!
 There are no secrets in the HTML, but feel free to poke around.<!--You fucker. ;V ...But seriously, this is it.
 Any other code comments are notes-to-self that I probably forgot to delete.-->

 ## Why is the back button at the bottom of every page so pointy?
 I spent over half the game thinking those squiggly little guys in White Space were forks and not hands.
 To commemorate my lunacy I've made them actual forks here.